McKnight Artist Fellow | February 25 - March 5, 2018 // April 14 - 20, 2018

 “What can Native cultures teach non-Native audiences about art in less transactional, and more relational ways?
 How can I interrupt normative notions that performance by Native artists and artists of color must merely educate people?
 How can we break barriers between people of different experiences to diminish the cultural voyeurism that can happen when less diverse audiences engage the work of Native choreographers and choreographers of color?”– Simas

 Simas’ work employs a Native circular model of creation (birth-life-death-birth).
 She works with other artists cyclically (research-rehearsal-performance-research), engaging Native and non-Native community participation in multiple cities.
 Simas continually loops in new information, allowing her to disrupt conventional performance expectations by making work that is always evolving, with local audience interactions continually reshaping the work.

-As a part of MANCC’s Embedded Writers Initiative, Simas and her collaborators were joined by Heid E. Erdrich and Ahimsa Timoteo Bodhrán.
+As a part of MANCC’s Embedded Writers Initiative, Simas and her collaborators were joined by Heid E. Erdrich and Ahimsa Timoteo Bodhrán in the first residency.
 This initiative, funded by The Andrew W. Mellon Foundation, is designed to support the re-imagining of dance writing conventions in order to better respond to and engage with a wider range of ever-evolving contemporary forms.

-Simas returned to MANCC for a second residency to continue her work, April 14 - 20, 2018.
-Both residencies are supported, in part, by a partnership with McKnight Choreography Fellowships, funded by The McKnight Foundation and administered by The Cowles Center For Dance & The Performing Arts.
+Both residencies were supported, in part, by a partnership with McKnight Choreography Fellowships, funded by The McKnight Foundation and administered by The Cowles Center For Dance & The Performing Arts.